aaryanug25-tech/new-class-schedule/README.md

 2. Assign each course in a class group to a teacher.
 3. Click "Generate Timetable" to create the schedule.
 4. View, print, or share the color-coded timetable.
-5. Use the "Find Available Rooms", "Reschedule Class", "Cancel Class", and "Change Room" features as needed.
+5. Use the sidebar to access features like "Find Available Rooms", "Reschedule Class", "Cancel Class", and "Change Room".
+6. Click the "View Teachers Directory" button in the sidebar to see a full list of teachers and their details on a dedicated page.

 ## Project Structure
 ```